yadav-sundarm/getPlaced/README.md

 ## 📄 License

-This project is for educational use at VESIT.
-All rights reserved.
+This project is licensed under the MIT License.

 ---